JoaoFelipe/hcmgr/hcmgr/ReadMe.txt

-SymbolEntry.cpp: contains the definitions of the SymbolEntry methods ConstantEntry.h: contains the declaration of the ConstantEntry class ConstantEntry.cpp: contains the definitions of the ConstantEntry methods VariableEntry.h: contains the declaration of the VariableEntry class VariableEntry.cpp: contains the definitions of the VariableEntry methods PredicateEntry.h: contains the declaration of the PredicateEntry class PredicateEntry.cpp: contains the definitions of the PredicateEntry methods SubstitutionList.h: contains the declaration of the SubstitutionList class
+SymbolEntry.cpp: contains the definitions of the SymbolEntry methods ConstantEntry.h: contains the declaration of the ConstantEntry class ConstantEntry.cpp: contains the definitions of the ConstantEntry methods BoundEntry.h: contains the declaration of the BoundEntry class BoundEntry.cpp: contains the definitions of the BoundEntry methods PredicateEntry.h: contains the declaration of the PredicateEntry class PredicateEntry.cpp: contains the definitions of the PredicateEntry methods SubstitutionList.h: contains the declaration of the SubstitutionList class